lcdb/lcdb-wf/docs/rnaseq.rst

       configured genomes
     - Assess transcript coverage with Picard CollectRnaSeqMetrics
     - Build bigWigs (optionally strand-specific) created from BAM files
+    - Optionally merge bigWigs as defined by config
     - Aggregate QC results using MultiQC.
 Includes custom tables for library sizes and rRNA contamination
     - Run various QC and differential expression.
 This is  performed in an RMarkdown file that runs a standard DESeq2 differential expression analysis along with diagnostic plots, exported tables of differentially expressed genes for each contrast, and downstream GO analysis using